LeBezout/liquibase-ext-dbms-checker/README.md

 ### Cible Oracle

-#### ORA-00972: identifier is too long
+#### ORA-00972: identifier is too long (since 1.0.0)

 But de la règle :

-> Veillez à ce que les noms d'objets Oracle comportent au maximum 30 caractères.
+> Veiller à ce que les noms d'objets Oracle comportent au maximum 30 caractères.

 Cause: An identifier with more than 30 characters was specified.